-This programme is an Institute of Physics (IoP) accredited integrated masters (MSci) in Astrophysics comprising of four years full time study.
+This programme is an Institute of Physics (IoP) accredited integrated masters (MSci) in Physics comprising of four years full time study (extended to five years for the year abroad/professional experience programmes).
 The programme covers the whole of the "core of Physics" as specified by the IoP in the compulsory modules and is structured to allow for increasing module choice in the second, third and fourth years of study.
 The fourth year is part of the intercollegiate Physics MSci jointly run by University College London, King's College London, Royal Holloway University of London and QMUL.
-An MSci graduate should be able to enter further training at PhD level and to become a professional astrophysicist.
+An MSci graduate should be able to enter further training at PhD level and to become a professional physicist.
 In addition, they should be able to enter any of a number of other careers which use the transferable skills gained in the four year programme of study.
-Specifically, in this degree programme students will learn fundamental principles of physics and mathematics and apply them to the study of planetary systems, stars, galaxies and the universe as a whole.